Greece Moments Greece Moments

 #3 Hotel tips for Astypalea

 Astypalea is a very quiet Greek island.
 Only between the end of July and the end of August can it get a little more crowded.
-In the low season, the Dodecanese island is a true paradise for individualists.
-Accommodation of all classes is available, with the highest price level in Chora.
-If you stay in Livadi or Maltezana, you can save.
+In the low season, this Dodecanese island is a true paradise for individualists.
+Accommodation of all categories is available, with the highest prices in Chora.
+If you stay in Livadi or Maltezana, you can save some money.

 Astypalea Hotel Tipps Urlaub Empfehlung